linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 15 - The Term Structure of Interest Rates.md

 Suppose that the required liquidity premium for the short-term investor is  $1\%$ .
 What must  $E(r_{2})$  be if  $f_{2}$  is  $7\%$ ?

 Perhaps surprisingly, we also can imagine scenarios in which long-term bonds can be perceived by investors to be safer than short-term bonds.
 To see how, we now consider "long-term" investors who wish to invest for a full 2-year period.
-Suppose they can purchase a  $1,000 par value 2-year zero-coupon bond for$ 890 and lock in a guaranteed yield to maturity of  $y_{2} = 6\%$ .
+Suppose they can purchase a  \$1,000 par value 2-year zero-coupon bond for\$ 890 and lock in a guaranteed yield to maturity of  $y_{2} = 6\%$ .
 Alternatively, they can roll over two 1-year investments.
-In this case, an investment of $890 would grow in two years to  $890 \times 1.05 \times (1 + r_{2})$ , which is an uncertain amount today because  $r_{2}$  is not yet known.
+In this case, an investment of \$890 would grow in two years to  $890 \times 1.05 \times (1 + r_{2})$ , which is an uncertain amount today because  $r_{2}$  is not yet known.
 The break-even year 2 interest rate is, once again, the forward rate,  $7.01\%$ .

 The expected value of the payoff of the rollover strategy is  $890 \times 1.05 \times [1 + E(r_2)]$ .
 If  $E(r_2)$  equals the forward rate,  $f_2$ , then the expected value of the payoff from the rollover strategy will equal the known payoff from the 2-year-maturity-bond strategy.